 1 € = 1,11 $

 The above exchange rate is given for information because is variable.

-There are no special requirements in terms of food security.Drinking water
+There are no special food safety requirements.Drinking water

 Tap water is safe to drink in the United States.

 The Visa Waiver Program (VWP) allows citizens of participating countries to travel to the United States without a visa for stays of 90 days or less, whether for tourism or business.
 Two requirements must be met:

 Travellers not eligible for the VWP, or who have not been able to obtain an ESTA, must apply for a visa.